-Once you’ve created your product vision, you’ll need to determine who you’re creating this product for.
+Once you’ve created the product vision, you’ll need to determine who you’re creating this product for.

 For this, you’ll have to define your target market and then go a step further to define your customer persona(s).
 So what is the difference between the two?

-Defining your target market will give you the segment of people you’re targeting, according to their age, location, education, industry, interests, gender and similar demographic information.
-Of course, you don’t have to note down all these details, only those that will be relevant for your product.
+Defining your target market will give you the segment of people you’re targeting, according to their age, location, education, industry, interests, gender, and similar demographic information.
+Of course, you don’t have to note down all these details, only those that are relevant to your product.

-Although narrowing down your audience may sound counterintuitive at first, it’s actually a crucial step you can’t miss.
+Although narrowing down your audience may sound counterintuitive at first, it’s a crucial step.
 The fact of the matter is that you can’t sell to everyone, and if your marketing scope is too wide, you’ll only be wasting your resources.

-A customer persona is the representation of your ideal customer - based on market analysis and data collected from your existing customers.
-Aside from demographics, a customer persona should give you information about your ideal customers such as their typical buying behavior, their lifestyle, their needs, their problems and challenges, goals and motivations.
+A customer persona (also known as a buyer persona) is the representation of your ideal customer based on market analysis and data collected from existing customers.
+Aside from demographics, a customer persona should give you information about your ideal customers such as their typical buying behavior, their lifestyle, needs, problems and challenges, goals, and motivations.

-You can easily create your customer persona(s) using this template like this:
+You can easily create your customer persona(s) using the Infinity Product Management template.

 Once you’ve defined your customer personas, this will be a strong foundation that will determine all your decisions.
 But, you should be ready to learn about your audience as you go and even adapt your target market and customer personas if you see the need for it in the future.